nightscout/trio-docs/docs/EN/operate/build.md

 ### One-time Update for Trio App Group

-If you built previously, before the App Group changed from Loop to Trio, you need to do this step.
+If you built previously, before the App Group changed from `Loop` to `Trio`, you need to do this step.
 Then you can [Continue Updating](#continue-updating).

 * [Create the `Trio App Group`](#create-the-trio-app-group)
 * Examine the [Table of Identifiers](#table-of-identifiers) - it is optional, but editing the descriptions to match the **Names** in that table will make following directions easier in the future